Connecticut Solar Panel Cost & Savings in 2026

 Eversource & UI Interconnection

-We manage the full utility interconnection process with Eversource and United Illuminating so your system goes live without delays.
+The installer we line up for your home manages the full utility interconnection process with Eversource and United Illuminating so your system goes live without delays.

 All CT Incentives Maximized